 JIRA Service Desk approvals

 This is a great addition to the product.
 And it works wonderfully for single approval use cases where you can articulate the context of the request clearly.
 Such as ‘Purchase Laptop for staff member’, ‘Provide Access to the file system’, and so on.

-It is a pity we couldn’t use this option because Jira Service Desk is really a hit when talking about ease of use.
+It is a pity we couldn’t use this option because the Jira Service Desk is really a hit when talking about ease of use.